mack-cs/python_sql_insert/README.md

 # python_sql_insert
-Insert huge amount of data from CSV into MySQL database using Pandas, peewee and pymysql
+Insert data from csv into mysql table using python #pandas, #peewee and #pymysql libraries